dojo/docs/quickstart/writingWidgets/a11yTesting.rst

 Test for Font Size Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The widgets should still be usable if the font size of the page is changed.
+Increase and decrease the font size and make certain that the widget still renders correctly.
+Some problems can occur when the height or width of a widget is set using pixels.
+When the font size increases it may no longer fit within the height or width specified.
+One example is creating a toolbar and setting its height: 25px.
+When the system is in high contrast mode, the toolbar images are replaced by text.
+If that text size is increased it may not fit within the 25px toolbar height and be clipped.
+Instead of setting the height using pixels use ems or % instead.

 Each browser has a different mechanism for changing font size:

 - Firefox 2 - select View Text Size Increase or press ctrl + or View Text Size Decrease or press ctrl -
 - Firefox 3 - select View Zoom In or press ctrl + to increase and View Zoom Out or press ctrl - to decrease